robocode-dev/tank-royale/booter/README.md

 # Booter

-This module contains the *booter* used for booting up bots that runs locally only.
-The booter starts up one to multiple bots from bot directories.
+This module contains the **booter** used for booting up bots that runs locally only.
+The booter starts up one to multiple bots from bot directories (file paths).

-The booter is a command-line [Java 11]+ application that can be run independently of the Robocode GUI.
+The booter is a command-line [Java] application that can be run independently of the Robocode GUI.
 The booter is coded with the [Kotlin] programming language.

-## Starting up bots
+## How bots are booted

-The booter does not know how to start up a specific bot for a specific platform and programming language.
-The trick is to use startup scripts that takes care of starting up a bot correctly.
-Hence, the scripts will be different between platforms and programming languages.
+When the booter needs to boot up a bot for a specific platform and programming language, it locates and runs a script that is provided for the bot to boot it up under macOS, Linux, or Windows.
+That is a `.sh` file (shell script) for macOS and Linux, and `.cmd` file (command) for Windows.

-In order for the trick to work, conventions are being used for naming the scripts and config file for a bootable bot.
-Read more details about the conventions for the bot directories [here](../docs/articles/booter.html).
+File name conventions are used for naming the scripts and the config file for a bootable bot.
+Read more about the conventions for the bot directories [here](../docs/articles/booter.html).

-When a bot is started up, it will be joining a server via WebSocket.
+When a bot is started up, it joins a server via WebSocket.
 If the server is not running, the boot procedure will fail.
 The same is the case if there is a problem with the script or code for running the bot.

 ## Bot processes

-Note that each bot will be run within a dedicated process, and the booter keeps track of all processes it is currently running.
-When the booter is closed down, it will automatically stop the running processes.
+Note that each bot will run within its own dedicated process.
+The booter keeps track of all running bot processes.

+When the booter terminates, all running bot processes terminate automatically to prevent the bot processes from running in the background, so they do not waste resources like CPU power and RAM, e.g., if the booter is crashing.

 ## Running the booter

-The booter is run using java from the command line:
+The booter is run using the `java` command from the command line:

 ```
 java -jar robocode-tankroyale-booter-x.y.z.jar